 If you’re getting a solar battery for security in a blackout, it’s important to be aware that not all batteries come with this feature.

-The DC Sunny Saver battery package is high-quality, affordable and comes with blackout protection included at no extra cost.
+The DC Power Co Solar Battery Package is high-quality, affordable and comes with blackout protection included at no extra cost.

 *Assuming a 4 star, 50” TV, 2-2.5 star ~450-500L fridge/freezer, 10 LED lights